 Developing a sustainability plan requires taking a long view that goes well beyond the time-frames comprehensive plans have traditionally addressed.
 However, comprehensive plans are intended to be adaptable and dynamic documents that provide a central home for expressing the goals and desires of a community.
-It is therefore quite appropriate for the subject of sustainability to be included, particularly since in its fullest expression sustainability should influence and connect all of the other Elements in the Plan.
+It is therefore quite appropriate for the subject Sustainability links the issues of environment, economy and social equity together. of sustainability to be included, particularly since in its fullest expression sustainability should influence and connect all of the other Elements in the Plan.